Protective Community Residences

 The Protective Community Residences' philosophy supports a resident centered, social model of care.
 The social model of care focuses on quality of life and finding purpose in daily activities rather than on physiologic rehabilitation and "cure".
 It incorporates the belief that cognitively impaired clients function best in a smaller, home-like unstructured environment with individuals with similar needs.
 The focus is on the resident, their needs and their normal living experiences while providing 24-hour supervision.

-Nursing care is provided by a Nurse Practitioner or Registered Nurse on site Monday to Friday and Licensed Practical Nurses (LPNs) and Personal Care Attendants (PCA's) on a 24-hour basis.
+Nursing care is provided by Licensed Practical Nurses (LPNs) and Personal Care Attendants (PCAs) on a 24-hour basis and a Nurse Practitioner is on site Monday to Friday.
 The PCAs are multi-skilled individuals with training in housekeeping, meal preparation and recreation and personal care skills.

 Professional services such as occupational therapy, dietitian, physiotherapy, and specialists are available by referral with social work and recreation therapy being on site.

 Individuals who relocate to the PCRs must meet established criteria to ensure there is a good fit between the individual and this care option.
 The admission and continued stay criteria for the